Harmon-Mendelowitz/CS2113-proj-2/README.md

 - These are the methods which are called only once and set up the city for the simulation.
 The following methods are called in ZombieSim.java to update the graphic.

 ### draw
-The draw method sets the dotPanel color to black and calls the drawWall( ) and drawPeople( ) methods.
+The draw method sets the dotPanel completely to black, clearing it, and then calls the drawWall( ) and drawPeople( ) methods to update it with the new locations of each object.

 ### drawWall
 The drawWall method sets the color to gray and whenever the walls[ ][ ] boolean array contains a true, that corresponding location on the panel is colored to signify part of a building.